-Protea cynaroides bushes on the bank towards your right as you enter the kloof.
+Notice the Protea cynaroides bushes on the bank towards your right as you enter the kloof.
 Follow the trail through the underbrush until you exit Drieling kloof, via a steep short uphill, where it then follows a more gradual incline up to the game fence.
-Climb over the game fence (NOT through it!) and follow the trail up onto the ridge of Chases kloof with wonderful vistas of Uitenhage and PE on the left, and Kirkwood valley and the Zuurberge in the distance to the right.
+Go through the gate and follow the trail up onto the ridge of Chases kloof with wonderful vistas of Uitenhage and PE on the left, and Kirkwood valley and the Zuurberge in the distance to the right.
 The trail follows the ridge until you reach the game fence again.
-Climb over, and follow it downhill all the way to the lodge, which is the end of the hike for day one.
+Go through the gate and follow it downhill all the way to the lodge, which is the end of the hike for day one.
 You can relax and enjoy your overnight accommodation.
-Total time – approximately 7hrs
+Total time – approximately 6 - 8 hrs.

 An alternative, for a day-hike, would be to turn left at the 4x4 track crossing and to follow the 4x4 track up onto the eastern plateau and then back to the office.
 This section is about 5 km long and will take about 2-2.5 hrs.